 Common symptoms of TMJ disorders include:

-- Severe pain at the sight of the joint
+- Severe pain in the joint

 - Pain and tenderness in the jaw